 Walking & Cycling from Merstone Station

 Merstone Station is an ideal place to explore the amazing network of footpaths and bridleways of Arreton Parish and beyond.
-We have put together a leaflet (download?) with suggestions for all abilities.
+We have created this downloadable map to help.
 So walk or cycle to Merstone from Newport, take the bus directly to the station, or take advantage of our free parking, and explore peaceful country paths.

 Merstone Station is also a great place to join the Red Squirrel Trail, 32 miles of mostly traffic-free cycling through the heart of the Isle of Wight’s beautiful countryside.
 The trail takes in estuaries, woodland, farmland, download, and a stretch of the Island’s fantastic coastline.

 The trail makes an ideal two or three day cycling tour taking time to take in the wildlife along the way and visit some of the many attractions, cafes and restaurants along and nearby the trail.

 7.7 m – 12.4 km (Walking / Cycling) EASY PEASY

 An out and back route on a level, hard-packed surface.
 Those with little legs can turn back at Blackwater for a 3.8 m – 6.2 km trip.
 There are few rough patches with puddles in wet weather.
 Optional extension to Shide Chalk Pit Local Nature Reserve and Pan Mill Meadows

 LOOK OUT FOR: DRAGONFLIES AT BIRCHMORE POND, BLACKWATER TROLL